WebCoursify/webcoursify.github.io/README.md

 4. Of course, the project itself.
 You can show off to your friends, or further improve it to publish it online!
 5. If you're looking for a job related to web development (internship or full-time job), I hope this will be something that can make your resume better.

-### Prerequisites
+### Requirements

-Basically, before starting this course, students should:
+We would need you to have some coding experiences.
+Besides, knowledge of the following topics will be of much help:

-1. Know the basic syntax of Python, Javascript
+1. Basic syntax of Python, Javascript.
+The project uses Python as the language for the server side.
+Javascript is used for front-end development

-2. Know what HTML/CSS look like, and have the basic ability to understand them (for example, one should know "<a\>" represents a hyperlink).
-If not, come back when you at least understand the followings:
+2. What HTML/CSS look like, and have the basic ability to understand them (for example, one should know "<a\>" represents a hyperlink).
+Use the following questiosn to test your knowledge on these:

     1. The meaning and usage of the following html tags:

             <form action="/submit" method="GET"> </form>